Phileosopher/commonplace/mind-creativity.md

 Most of the time, the only thing that impedes us is our willingness.
 If someone is sufficiently motivated and able to sufficiently imagine what they want to see, they can usually get *very* near to what they were trying to accomplish.

+APPLICATION: Anyone with time and unfulfilled needs can create.
+All they need is to find a sensible way to fulfill a [purpose](purpose.md).

 Creators are always designing for a target audience, and their most important audience should be themselves:

 - Cleaners must use the things they clean.